dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 > What do you think about this approach?

 I don't have a clear answer to your repository model.
 Again, it depends on the application you are writing and what your needs are.
 If I understand your "includes", you are probably referring how you can include entities that need to be joined in the result.
 To me the EF include model is really bad.
 Entity Framework is able to automatically include stuff that it needs and lazy load the rest.
-In my experience lazy loading is fine when running command handlers (since performance of command handlers is hardly ever a problem).
+In my experience lazy loading is fine when running command handlers (because performance of command handlers is hardly ever a problem).
 When creating query handlers on the other hand, you don't want to "include" stuff either, you just write a LINQ query and map it to a data object.
 You should never return entities from your LINQ query.
 You should *always* map to a data object.
 If you do this, you don't need "includes".

 I hope this helps.